Sea of Japan naming dispute: Other countries

 Russia calls this sea "Япо́нское мо́ре" (Yapónskoye móre, Japanese Sea).
 Japan believes that Russia played a major role in establishing this name internationally, as mentioned above.
 Chinese government websites exclusively use the name 日本海 (rìběnhǎi, 'Japan Sea').

 In 2003, the French Defense Ministry issued nautical maps that included both terms Sea of Japan and East Sea.
 It reverted to Sea of Japan as a single name in the map issued in 2004.
 The United Kingdom and Germany officially use the Sea of Japan.

 The United States Board on Geographic Names (BGN) continues to advocate the use of Sea of Japan without qualification in U.S. government publications.
 The World Factbook published by the Central Intelligence Agency follows the BGN's guidance.
 On 8 August 2011, a spokesman for the United States Department of State stated that the United States Board on Geographic Names considered the official name of the sea to be "Sea of Japan".
-According to Yonhap, the U.S. has officially recommended to the IHO that "Sea of Japan" remain as the official name for the sea.
-In response to this failure of the South Korean campaign, South Korean foreign minister Kim Sung-hwan suggested advocating other historical names, such as "Sea of Korea".

-In 2011, Virginia state lawmaker David W. Marsden, acting on behalf of Korean-American voters, introduced a bill to the education panel of the Senate of Virginia that would have required public school textbooks to include both "Sea of Japan" and "East Sea" as names.
+Despite the U.S. government's position for the single use of Sea of Japan, in 2011, Virginia state lawmaker David W. Marsden, acting on behalf of Korean-American voters, introduced a bill to the education panel of the Senate of Virginia that would have required public school textbooks to include both "Sea of Japan" and "East Sea" as names.
 The panel rejected the bill by an 8–7 vote on 26 January 2012.
 The issue was revisited two years later on 3 February 2014, with the Education Committee of the Virginia House of Delegates passing legislation to use both "Sea of Japan" and "East Sea" in school textbooks.
+This bill, House Bill (HB) No. 11, was finally passed by the Virginia House of Delegates on 6 February 2014, signed by the Governor on 28 March and became effective on 1 July.
+The bill states that "all textbooks approved by the Board of Education pursuant to §22.1-238 of the Code of Virginia, when referring to the Sea of Japan, shall note that it is also referred to as the East Sea."